flyway/flywaydb.org/documentation/commandline/index.md

 ### Configuration from standard input

-You can provide configuration options to the standard input of the Flyway command line.
+You can provide configuration options to the standard input of the Flyway command line, using the ` -configFiles=-` option.
 Flyway will expect such configuration to be in the same format as a configuration file.

 This allows you to compose Flyway with other operations.
 For instance, you can decrypt a config file containing login credentials and pipe it straight into Flyway.

 #### Examples

 Read a single option from `echo`:
 <pre class="console">
-<span>&gt;</span> echo $'flyway.url=jdbc:h2:mem:mydb' | flyway info
+<span>&gt;</span> echo $'flyway.url=jdbc:h2:mem:mydb' | flyway info -configFiles=-
 </pre>

 Read multiple options from `echo`, delimited by newlines:
 <pre class="console">
-<span>&gt;</span> echo $'flyway.url=jdbc:h2:mem:mydb\nflyway.user=sa' | flyway info
+<span>&gt;</span> echo $'flyway.url=jdbc:h2:mem:mydb\nflyway.user=sa' | flyway info -configFiles=-
 </pre>

 Use `cat` to read a config file and pipe it directly into Flyway:
 <pre class="console">
-<span>&gt;</span> cat flyway.conf | flyway migrate
+<span>&gt;</span> cat flyway.conf | flyway migrate -configFiles=-
 </pre>

 Use `gpg` to encrypt a config file, then pipe it into Flyway.